Skip to Content

 Circa’s hotel tower is set back from Fremont Street and offers a degree of natural sound insulation as a result.

-Rooms with a Stadium Swim view (facing Fremont Street) are the loudest for obvious reasons, but they’re also loud during the day thanks to noise pollution from Stadium Swim Below.
+Rooms with a Stadium Swim view (facing Fremont Street) are the loudest for obvious reasons.
+They’re also loud during the day thanks to noise pollution from Stadium Swim Below.

 View of Circa's Stadium Swimm rooftop pooldeck from my hotel room.